-The reckoning: Five games featured lower-ranked teams beating higher-ranked teams.
-Let's take a closer look at them ...
+The reckoning: Six games featured lower-ranked teams beating higher-ranked teams in Week 8.

-Still to play: Baltimore at Houston on "Monday Night Football" (ESPN, 8:20 p.m.
-ET); New York Giants vs. Minnesota at Ford Field in Detroit.
+Still to play: Houston visits Indianapolis on "Monday Night Football" (ESPN, 8:20 p.m.
+ET).

-My early favorite for the No. 1 spot: New England.
+My early favorite for the No. 1 spot: It's gotta be New England.